Azure/azure-sdk-for-sap-odata/README.md

 - Get your OData service metadata as file or URL
 - `git clone https://github.com/Azure/azure-sdk-for-sap-odata.git`
-- Feed your OData metadata to the generator:
+- Feed your OData metadata to the supplied generator.
+Learn more about the generator [here](DataOperations.Generator.OData/README.md)

 ### For Windows